wagner30023/DropdownEstadosIBGE/README.md

-# Select dos estados e munícipios do Brasil utilizando ReactJS
+# Select dos estados e munícipios do Brasil utilizando a API do IBGE em ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).